OWASP/CheatSheetSeries/cheatsheets/Access_Control_Cheat_Sheet.md

 The areas of caution while using RBAC are:

-- Roles must be only be transferred or delegated using strict sign-offs and procedures.
+- Roles must only be transferred or delegated using strict sign-offs and procedures.
-- When a user changes his role to another one, the administrator must make sure that the earlier access is revoked such that at any given point of time, a user is assigned to only those roles on a need to know basis.
+- When a user changes their role to another one, the administrator must make sure that the earlier access is revoked such that at any given point of time, a user is assigned to only those roles on a need to know basis.
 - Assurance for RBAC must be carried out using strict access control reviews.

 # Discretionary Access Control (DAC)

 Discretionary Access Control (DAC) is a means of restricting access to information based on the identity of users and/or membership in certain groups.
-Access decisions are typically based on the authorizations granted to a user based on the credentials he presented at the time of authentication (user name, password, hardware/software token, etc.).
-In most typical DAC models, the owner of information or any resource is able to change its permissions at his discretion (thus the name).
+Access decisions are typically based on the authorizations granted to a user based on the credentials they presented at the time of authentication (user name, password, hardware/software token, etc.).
+In most typical DAC models, the owner of information or any resource is able to change its permissions at their discretion (thus the name).

 A DAC framework can provide web application security administrators with the ability to implement fine grained access control.
-This model can be a basis for data based access control implementation
+This model can be a basis for data based access control implementation.

 The advantages of using this model are: